Desk Breaks & Workplace Wellbeing Statistics - UK 2024

 Which UK city’s workers are least likely to experience neck, back, or shoulder pain?

-Of the UK cities surveyed, Plymouth has the highest percentage of respondents who report never experiencing neck, back, or shoulder pain (18.97%), while Sheffield has the lowest percentage (4.8%).
+Of the UK cities surveyed, Plymouth stands out as the city with the highest percentage of respondents reporting they never feel neck, back, or shoulder pain.

 CLICK TO VIEW CITIES LEAST LIKELY TO EXPERIENCE PAIN